Maryland Homicide Lawyer

 Manslaughter by Vehicle or Vessel

-The penalty associated with manslaughter by vehicle, as per state code √ü 2-209(d), is a felony as well as a fine of up to $5,000, imprisonment for up to 10 years, or both.
+The penalty associated with manslaughter by vehicle, as per state code § 2-209(d), is a felony as well as a fine of up to $5,000, imprisonment for up to 10 years, or both.

 The indictment is not required to include how the victim was killed.

-Being charged with first degree murder, second degree murder or manslaughter in Maryland is extremely serious, and represents a legal journey that you should never be required to take alone, or with the assistance of an inexperienced, under-qualified legal representative.
-By hiring a reputable, specialized Maryland homicide and manslaughter lawyer with an excellent track record of success, you can feel confident in knowing that you’ll receive the best possible outcome to your case.
+Being charged with first degree murder, second degree murder or manslaughter in Maryland is extremely serious, and represents a legal journey that you should never be required to take alone, or even with the assistance of an inexperienced, under-qualified legal representative.
+By hiring a reputable Maryland homicide lawyer with an excellent track record of success, you can feel confident in knowing that you’ll receive the best possible outcome in your case.